Skip to navigation Skip to content

 • Select: Finalise

-• If the claim has not auto generated a DOC (for an abridged claim or where the claim is both granted and cancelled in the same activity), create a DOC.
-See Online Document Recording (ODR)
+If the claim has not created a DOC where the claim is both granted and cancelled in the same activity, create a DOC.
+See Online Document Recording (ODR).

 5